-We've been training secondary teachers for over 50 years, and have an excellent reputation in the region for supportive and successful training.
+We've been training teachers for over 50 years, and have an excellent reputation in the region for supportive and successful training.
 We believe our approach to teacher training sets us apart from other institutions, and here's why:

 You'll learn from experienced teachers and subject leaders